top of page

 through Legal Aid's Hawaii Immigrant Justice Center or providing disaster related legal

-assistance as part of the recovery efforts after a natural disaster.
+assistance as part of the recovery efforts after a natural disaster, and many more etc..

 Opportunities for law students: LASH offers summer law clerkships as well as